Iterative bounds on effective transport for advection diffusion in periodic flow fields: Moment calculations

 While the calculations of the mass and the first two moments are quite transparent, calculations of higher order moments become complicated quickly.
-Analytical closed form expressions can be obtained using Maple's symbolic math toolbox.
+Analytical closed form expressions can be obtained using Maple and Python-SymPy symbolic math toolboxes.
 These calculations indicate that $\mu_{12}^{2n}=0$ for all $2n=0,2,4,6,\ldots$ and